 Two Truths and a Lie

 In college, I struggled with my field of study.
-Every brief seemed to circle the same drain.
-How do we convince more people to part with their money?
-Sometimes it was dressed up as consulting, sometimes it was framed as meeting consumer needs, but often it felt like manufacturing Want where there had been none.
-I remember sitting with projects and feeling a quiet resistance I did not yet have the language for.
+Every brief seemed to ask: How do we convince more people to part with their money?
+Sometimes it was dressed up as consulting and sometimes it was framed as meeting consumer needs, but often it felt like manufacturing Want where there had been none.
+Consume, consume, consume!
+I remember sitting with projects and feeling moral resistance I did not yet have the language for.
 I was drained and I hadn’t even started yet.

 That is the first truth.

 The second is that I still wrestle with it.
-It is hard not to, in a time of subscriptions, memberships, sales labeled with a long-weekend holiday and everyone of them just as urgent and the best deal yet!
+It’s hard not to in a time of subscriptions, memberships, and sales promoted along with a long-weekend holiday.
+And every one of them just as urgent and The Best Deal Yet!
 I work in an industry that knows how to amplify desire.
-I think about that often and I try not to look away from it.
+I think about that often and I try not to look away from its ugly face.

-And the lie?
-That I know exactly what I am doing or that I will never change my stance.
+So the lie: I know exactly what I am doing or that I will never change my stance.

 If building this website proves anything, it is that I am still forming and growing and understanding and deconstructing what I thought I understood.
 I am still asking better questions than I did a year ago or five years ago.
 My beliefs stretch with experience and with failure, with conversations that unsettle me, with books that challenge me and culture shifting under my feet.